-Elements and Expectations of Field Experiences
+Elements and Expectations of Clinical Experiences

 All teacher education students are required to complete at least one pre-student teaching practicum and at least one full semester of student teaching.
-Most programs at UW-Whitewater require students to complete multiple placements over the course of several semesters.
+Most programs at UW-Whitewater require students to complete multiple pre-student teaching placements over the course of several semesters.